 They are stripped when “those people” need to learn how to act….when unarmed young black boys can be gunned down with protection for the murderers written into government gun laws, when police can walk into a black household and gun down the residents without repercussion and claim the castle doctrine, when a man can be choked to death for nearly 9 minutes of heart wrenching video in the streets for an alleged counterfeit $20 bill, or hunted and shot in the street for looking in a window to an abandoned home under construction… when “bad hombres” are invading our minds.
 They are stripped when “what-about-ism” masks the real differences of truth, intent and severity and fatigues our capacity to have an open dialogue.

 The holocaust happened over years, for more than a decade.
 Dachau was operating from 1933–1945!
 It started small and with people who “deserved it”, the lazy, the “deviants”, the “others”, the immigrants.
 Legitimacy was gained day by day, justification by justification slowly callousing the moral fibers that bound them to their humanity.
 We believe little by little, that — It’s not me or you, “you’re one of the good ones.”
-It’s only for “them” because they are lazy, do drugs, dangerous, don’t listen, becuase they are invading, illegal, and “those people” are taking more than their fair share.
+It’s only for “them” because they are lazy, addicts, deviants, law breakers, dangerous, don’t listen, becuase they are invading, illegal, and “those people” are taking more than their fair share.
 They are changing “our” culture, our way of life.
 “Speak English!!”

-Reading the propaganda and legislative records that document the nationalism growing sounded like so many of the conversations I have witnessed at dinner tables and conference rooms when it was safe and white.
+Reading the propaganda and legislative records that document the growing nationalism sounded like so many of the conversations I have witnessed at dinner tables and conference rooms when it was safe and white.
 The hardest thing for me to process is the sadness of these realizations.
 I was sad to see that people I know walk in the shadow of proud SS troops and apathetic townfolk, just doing their jobs for their families so their kids could go to a “good” school, and they can come home to dinner at night and sing at church on Sunday, only to wake up to their alarm, return back to work, and continue to look the other way.